Get 2 for 1 Travel with the Southwest Airline Companion Pass (2021)

 Using the pass is easy.
 Every time you buy a ticket or book one with points, your companion gets a ticket for only the cost of the fees and taxes (typically $5.60 per segment).
 With the price of flying cut in half, many couples find themselves jetting around the country much more than they would otherwise.

 While most Southwest flights are domestic, Southwest has been expanding internationally, and recently started flying to Hawaii.
-With the companion pass, two people can fly, for the price of one, to Aruba, Belize, Cabo, Cancun, Cozumel, Liberia and San Jose in Costa Rica, Cuba, the Dominican Republic, Grand Cayman, Montego Bay, Nassau, Puerto Vallarta, Puerto Rico, and Turks and Caicos, as well as to locations all over the United States.
+With the companion pass, two people can fly, for the price of one, to Aruba, the Bahamas, Belize, Cabo, Cancun, Cozumel, Liberia and San Jose in Costa Rica, Cuba, the Dominican Republic, Grand Cayman, Jamaica, Puerto Vallarta, Puerto Rico, and Turks and Caicos, as well as to locations all over the United States and Hawaii.

 Be realistic about how often you'll use it.
 While the Southwest Companion Pass can be an amazing benefit for many people, it isn't worth the effort to get it, if you mostly fly internationally, only fly a couple of times per year, aren't well served by Southwest Airlines, don't have a frequent travelling companion, don't like Southwest, or otherwise aren't going to have the opportunity to take a few Southwest Airlines flights per year.
 But if you and a companion are sure you'll have an opportunity to take several Southwest flights per year, getting the pass is one of the most valuable things you can do to get more for your travel dollar.

 While you need to earn 125,000 points (in a year) to qualify for the pass, you don't need to actually spend any of your points to get it.
 As long as you accumulate enough points, the pass itself is free.